rafaaa0202/rafaaa0202/README.md

 - 👋 Hi, I’m Rafaela Severo
-- 👀 I’m interested in watching movies and series, make new recipes, listening to musics and programming
+- 👀 I’m interested in watching movies and series, make new recipes, listening to musics, programming and harry styles
 - 🌱 I’m currently learning Python, PHP and MySql
 - 💞️ I’m looking to collaborate on backend
 - 📫 How to reach me ...
 Instagram: _rafaasevero
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I know how to imitate a boat
+- ⚡ Fun fact: I'm directioner

 <!---
 rafaaa0202/rafaaa0202 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.